zentry17/wdk-react-native-provider-valis/README.md

 ### Metro Configuration

 The library requires Node.js core module polyfills for React Native.
-Configure your Metro bundler using the provided helper function.
+Configure your Metro bundler using the provided helper function .

 **For Expo projects:**